 One of the earliest tests for artificial intelligence is known as the Turing Test, developed in 1950 by Alan Turing.
 The Turing Test occurs between a human evaluator, a computer, and a human participant.
-In this test, the human participant interacts (via text interface) with either the human evaluator or the computer.
-If the participant can't ascertain whether they are interacting with the computer or another machine, the machine is considered to have passed the test.
+In this test, the human evaluator interacts (via text interface) with either the human participant or the computer.
+If the evaluator can't ascertain whether they are interacting with the computer or another human, the machine (in this case, the computer) is considered to have passed the test.